 Department of Occupational Therapy

 We’re proud that Boston University ranks among the world’s most esteemed educators of the next generation of leaders in occupational therapy.
-In fact, U.S. News & World Report’s 2012 graduate school rankings, Boston University’s OT program ranks #2 out of 156 accredited programs in the nation.
-Here are a few of the reasons why.
+In fact, U.S. News & World Report’s latest graduate school rankings named Boston University’s OT program #2 out of 156 accredited programs in the United States.
+Here are a few reasons why.

-You’ll also be closely involved with a faculty that is remarkable in every sense.
-They are inter-disciplinary and internationally known.
-They write the textbooks, conduct the research, present their findings at global conferences, serve on committees and task forces, and generally lead the profession.
+You’ll learn from and work closely with faculty who are remarkable in every sense.
+They’re interdisciplinary and internationally known.
+They write textbooks, conduct research, present findings at global conferences, serve on committees and task forces, and generally lead the profession.
 Some examples:

-- Dr. Wendy Coster, our Department Chair, is recognized worldwide for groundbreaking work and is a recent recipient of the profession’s highest academic honor from the American Occupational Therapy Association (AOTA).
+- Dr. Wendy Coster, our department chair, is recognized worldwide for groundbreaking work, and she recently received the profession’s highest academic honor from the American Occupational Therapy Association (AOTA).

-- Dr. Ellen Cohn has been co-editor of the textbook used by 97% of all OT programs.
+- Dr. Ellen Cohn is a former coeditor of the textbook used by 97% of all OT programs.

-Our faculty members are here to prepare the next generation of OT practitioners and leaders.
-They love sharing their experience, knowledge, perspective and projects with students.
-So you’ll find them accessible, supportive and passionate about teaching.
+Our faculty members love sharing their experience, knowledge, perspective, and projects with students.
+So you’ll find them accessible, supportive, and passionate about teaching.
 Please visit the Boston University OT Faculty webpage to view all our faculty and their expertise/interests.